 - Caused by overexertion, often because of excessive lifting of heavy items.

 - Resulting from repeated straining over time, typically as a result of performing the same activity repeatedly.

-Attorneys Gonzalez & Cartwright Fight to Obtain Proper Compensation for Workplace Injuries in Pompano Beach, FL
+Attorneys Gonzalez & Cartwright Fight to Obtain Proper Compensation for South Florida Work Injuries

 The Florida workers’ compensation system is an important safety net, but workers’ comp benefits only cover reasonable medical expenses and a portion of your lost wages.
 If your injury is serious, it may be necessary to sue a negligent third party in order to receive full and fair compensation.
 Our attorneys can help you evaluate the viability of a lawsuit against a negligent third party, such as the manufacturer of a machine that caused the injury or the owner of the property where unsafe conditions caused the injury.